dhruvcharan13/Simple-Snake-Game/README.md

 # Snake Game

 This project is a JavaScript implementation of the classic game Snake.
-It's a simple yet fun game to play in your web browser.

 ## How to Play